Understanding funding options

 At Hearing Australia, we understand that hearing aids can be a significant investment, and we believe that everyone should have access to the support and devices they need without financial burden.
 Whether through government-funded programs, flexible payment plans, or private health insurance support, we want to help you better understand the options available to you.
 Here’s a simplified breakdown of how these funding options work, and how they can help you get the hearing care you deserve.

-Funding option 1: The Hearing Services Program (HSP)
+Funding option 1: The Hearing Services Program (HSP) - Subsidised hearing services

-The Australian Government funds the HSP to help eligible individuals by providing a subsidised hearing services.
+The Australian Government funds the HSP to help eligible individuals by providing subsidised hearing services.
 If you qualify, you’ll receive a voucher that helps cover all or part of the cost of hearing aids and related services.
 This makes high-quality hearing aids more accessible.

 The HSP also offers an optional maintenance program, ensuring that your hearing aids stay in great working condition.